jhoffman5/student_accessible_files/csc1120/join/README.md

 00000064  CALCULATORS STRENGTH LLC                CA      10            $5,149.54
 ```

+While your formatting might vary slightly from this, the contents of your report must match this content exactly to be correct.

 # Data structures

 We will use two ```maps``` and one ```multimap``` in this project.